M-3LAB/Look-Inside-for-More/README.md

 # take seahorse for example
 ```

-V1.0(There are some problem in Memory Out of Bounds)
+V1.0(There are some problems in Memory Out of Bounds)
 First, you need to open the file:```root/miniconda3/lib/python3.8/site-packages/faiss/__init__.py```.
 Then, replace this file with the```__init__.py``` our provided.

 Run it: